What's new in portal capabilities for Dynamics 365 for Customer Engagement apps

 - Partner onboarding: Recruit new partners for better customer sales and service experiences.
 Potential partners can apply for partner status through the portal.

-By enabling the portal capabilities for Microsoft Dynamics 365, Dynamics 365 data, such as customer name, product name, case number, or any custom entity data, can be exposed through an external-facing Dynamics 365 portal.
+By enabling the portal capabilities for Dynamics 365 for Customer Engagement, Dynamics 365 for Customer Engagement data, such as customer name, product name, case number, or any custom entity data, can be exposed through an external-facing Dynamics 365 for Customer Engagement portal.
 Any data exposed through the portal is stored in memory in Microsoft Azure Web Apps for caching and also as files on the local hard drive to enable portal search functionality.

-A tenant administrator enables Dynamics 365 portals by configuring it through the Dynamics 365 Administration Center, which also installs a package (with solutions and data) in the selected Dynamics 365 instance.
-A tenant administrator or a Dynamics 365 user set up as a Portal Administrator can then specify the data that will be exposed through the portal.
+A tenant administrator enables Dynamics 365 for Customer Engagement portals by configuring it through the Dynamics 365 admin center, which also installs a package (with solutions and data) in the selected Dynamics 365 for Customer Engagement instance.
+A tenant administrator or a Dynamics 365 for Customer Engagement user set up as a Portal Administrator can then specify the data that will be exposed through the portal.
 To subsequently disable the portal capabilities, a tenant administrator can cancel the Portal Add-on subscription with Office 365.

 Important Azure components and services that are involved with the portal capabilities are: